doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

   * When prompted for *arm_client_id*, use the *appId* for the service principal created by the subscription owner.
   * When prompted for *resource_group_name* use a custom value if there are other sandbox users using the same subscription.
   * When prompted for *adminuser*, the default is *bootstrapadmin*.
-    * If you use a custom value, avoid using [restricted usernames](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-).
+    * *Important*: If you use a custom value, avoid using [restricted usernames](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-).
-  * When prompted for *adminpassword*, generate a strong password but be sure to escape any [linux special characters](https://tldp.org/LDP/abs/html/special-chars.html).
+  * When prompted for *adminpassword*, enter a strong password.
+    * *Important*: Avoid using symbols in your password, especially [linux special characters](https://tldp.org/LDP/abs/html/special-chars.html).
+Use at least 12 characters, and stick to upper case and lower case letters and digits.
+You can use a password generator like [Strong Passwords Generator](https://strongpasswordsgenerator.net/), just disable the *Include Symbols* option.
 * Run `terraform init` and note the version of the *azurerm* provider installed.
 * Run `terraform validate` to check the syntax of the configuration.
 * Run `terraform plan` and review the plan output.